-Provide at least three Letters of Recommendation from current and/or past clients that can attest to the nature and quality of Respondent's past performance.
+- At least three Letters of Recommendation from current and/or past clients that can attest to the nature and quality of Respondent's past performance.
 Letters of Recommendation must come from clients whose projects are similar in scope to this Campaign.
 Please include at least one recommendation from a State or higher education client.
 The Chabot-Las Positas Community College District and the California Community Colleges Chancellor's Office reserve the right to contact any references.
 Letters of recommendation for subcontractors do not count toward the three letters.
-Additional letters of recommendations may be provided by subcontractors to further support their qualifications and experience.
+Additional letters of recommendations may be provided by subcontractors to further support their qualifications and experience. - At least two Letters of Recommendation from current community organizations, media vendors, or other partners that can attest to the Respondent's ability to deliver on outreach connections and/or added value marketing.

 In addition to the above information, each letter must include the following: